AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-3.rst

     The python code shown below can be downloaded :download:`here </../../docs/source/codeSamples/bsk-3.py>`.

 Having learned how to add C or C++ Basilisk modules to a task and setting priorities, next we will look at how to connect the module messages.
-Again we use both :ref:`fswModuleTemplate` and :ref:`cppModuleTempalte` as the stand-in modules to illustrate setting message connections.
+Again we use both :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` as the stand-in modules to illustrate setting message connections.
 Note that the input and output message connections of these modules are of the same type.
 The following simulation script again uses a single process and task.
 The modules are created and their input and output messages are connected as illustrated below.

 .. image:: ../../_images/static/qs-bsk-3.svg
    :align: center